awslabs/cloudwatch-api-tracker/README.md

   cd nodejs
   zip -r apitracker.zip *
   ```
-4. At a command prompt, run the following command, where role-arn is the Lambda execution role set up in the first step, substitute account 123456789123 with your own:
+4. Run the following command, where role-arn is the Lambda execution role set up in the first step, substitute account 123456789123 with your own, and adjust timeout if necessary:

   ```
   aws lambda create-function \